sszakal/x86cc.KVBind/README.md

 KVBind stores values by canonical paths instead of serializing the current C# object graph shape.
 Typed nodes, field groups, sections, and UI layouts can evolve without automatically forcing persisted data migrations.

-If a field moves from one group, tab, section, or screen to another but keeps the same canonical key, the stored value can stay where it is.
-Migrations are still possible when business identity changes, but layout-only changes do not have to become data-shape changes.

-This is useful for long-lived business documents where the form evolves over time but existing persisted aggregates must remain readable, editable, and diffable.

 ## Definition DSL

 The definition DSL describes schema, validation, patch behavior, collection item types, nested node variants, and change reactions.